We're dedicated to providing a collaborative workspace to members of our community.

-Since those first months we have taught an Introduction to Screen Printing class every month, and we have now taught well over 200 students how to screen print.
-We have supported over 50 members to create beautiful work, and made countless t-shirts, posters, business cards, invitations, and many other printed things.
+Since those first months we have taught an Introduction to Screen Printing class every month, and we have now taught hundreds of students how to screen print.
+We have supported over 100 members to create beautiful work, and made countless t-shirts, posters, business cards, invitations, and many other printed things.
 From shop profits, we have upgraded our equipment, and were granted a Kiva loan to buy a brand new press to increase our production.
 We still value ingenuity and reuse of old materials and creative use of resources.

 In 2015 we were honored to be a recipient of an NEIdeas award for small businesses.
 With that money we were able to buy new equipment for our members to use, as well as more equipment to make the commercial printing we do go smoother, faster, and look even better.
 Our biggest upgrade was in the summer of 2015, when we asked one of our long-time members to be a fourth partner in the business.
 Since she has joined, we have increased our capacity for memberships and commercial work, as well as refined many aspects of our business by having a fresh perspective on processes.